secretstartups/handbook/people-group/learning-and-development/learning-initiatives/index.html.md

 ### FY22 Topic Outline

 This is the list of topics that will be the focus in FY22.
+Each skill of the month can be found in the [Skill of the Month (FY22)](https://gitlab.edcast.com/channel/skill-of-the-month-fy22) channel on [GitLab Learn](https://gitlab.edcast.com/).

 - April: Managing Stress
 - May: [topic TBD]